-Further, transporters could benefit by getting online vehicle tokens and slot booking for dropping/picking up freight.
-Our PCS – CODEX provides a truck appointment and slot and dock booking system, which enables the transporters to do pre-advice with a terminal for all cargo & container gates in/out.
-This along with reducing gate congestion can reduce the CO2 emissions from trucks on the Port premises by up to 75 per cent through improved management of truck wait times by using a slot management system.
-The transporter is able to book the slot with Port/Terminal for gate in/out of Cargo or Container for stipulated date & time.
+Further, transporters could benefit by getting online vehicle tokens and slot booking for dropping/pick up of freight.
+Our PCS – CODEX provides truck appointment and slot and dock booking system, which enables the transporters to do pre-advice with a terminal for all cargo & container gate in / out.
+This along with reducing gate congestion can reduce the CO2 emissions from trucks on the port premises up to 75 percent through improved management of truck wait times by using a slot management system.
+The transporter is able to book the slot with Port/Terminal for gate in / out of Cargo or Container for stipulated date & time.

 As a result, congestion has gone from bad to worse as most of the processes can be a little smarter and more robust so that the overall functioning is efficient.

-The unprecedented demand surge is a common phenomenon across Ports today, and containership and Ports are struggling to control the delays and longer hauls.
-Where do the container lines go from here?
+The unprecedented demand surge is a common phenomenon across ports today, and containerships and ports are struggling to control the delays and longer hauls.
+Where does the container lines go from here?

-As the economy recovers from the pandemic, the lockdowns led to a huge demand in customer buying, and Maritime operators are in a titanic struggle to process record-breaking cargo volumes.
+As the economy recovers from the pandemic, the lockdowns led to the huge demand in customer buying, and maritime operators are in a titanic struggle to process record-breaking cargo volumes.
 The increase in demand was higher than expected that did not meet with sufficient capacity of shipping lines.
 The key reason for this chaos was surplus empty containers left in places where they were not required.

-Port Call Optimisation is the answer to the Port congestion faced the world over.
-Port Call Optimisation is the next level of the Port Community System even though it is an integral part of the Port Community System.
-The sporadic use of technologies to ensure predictive capabilities, transparency, efficiency, and other aspects is widely seen in Port call optimisation.
+Port Call Optimization is the answer to the port congestion faced world over.
+Port Call Optimization is the next level of Port Community System even though it is an integral part of Port Community System.
+The sporadic use of technologies to ensure predictive capabilities, transparency, efficiency, and other aspects is widely seen in port call optimization.

-It can serve as a freight and trade corridor between the two Ports and improve communication between the two.
-For example, vessel declaration and other documentation procedures can be eventually completed prior to anchorage so that the vessel does not need to wait for hours and days.
+It can serve as a freight and trade corridor between the two ports and improve communication between the two.
+For example, vessel declaration and other documentation procedures can be eventually completed prior to anchorage so that the vessel need not wait for hours and days.

-Also, the shipper and the consignee are well-informed about the movement with milestone tracking capabilities.
-Precisely, it brings in a significant amount of transparency, efficiency, and reduction in operational delays, resulting in the movement of shipment from the shipper to the consignee.
-As the Congestion overrides at all Ports, the prospects of inculcating Port Community System and Port Call Optimisation are not far away.
+Also, the shipper and the consignee are well informed about the movement with milestone tracking capabilities.
+Precisely, it brings in significant amount of transparency, efficiency, and reduction in operational delays, resulting in movement of shipment from the shipper to the consignee.
+As the Congestion overrides at all ports the prospects of inculcating Port Community System and Port Call Optimization is not far away.

-Under the FAL Committee, IMO has developed standardised FAL documentation.
-How is the digitalisation of FAL assisting the shipping industry?
+Under the FAL Committee, IMO has developed standardized FAL documentation.
+How is the digitalization of FAL assisting the shipping industry?